Ryan-Florida/NumericalAnalysisFun/README.md

 # Solving the heat equation using the finite difference method in Rust.

 This is just a short numerical analysis project I did to gain a bit of familiarity with Rust.
+The examples were all taken from
+*Numerical Solution of Partial Differential Equations - Finite Difference Methods 3rd edition* by G.D.
+Smith.
 ## Prerequisites

 This project does require that you have some means by which to run Rust code and, if you want to visualize the results,